Jas-0528/ACIT2911-Project/docs/README.md

 - You can leave the quiz at any time, and your progress will be saved.
 - To resume, click on the “Resume Quiz” button on the home page.
 - Each logged in account can have one saved quiz at a time, which is created on the homepage

 <!-- AN: Inconsistent colon and section heading use -->

-**Deleting a Saved Quiz**
+**Deleting a Saved Quiz:**

-- You can delete a quiz by returning to the home page and clicking the "Delete Quiz" button. <!-- AN: What does it mean to delete a quiz? -->
+- You can delete a quiz by returning to the home page and clicking the "Delete Quiz" button.
+  - Deleting quiz means all the saved progress is lost (score, chosen category/difficulty/number of questions).
 ---

 > Questions were taken from Open Trivia DB API (https://opentdb.com/api_config.php)